Finding the Best Places to Retire Since 2006!

 Overview: Merritt Island, about 55 miles east of Orlando, is part of the "Space Coast" and is an unincorporated community located on the southern end of a peninsula (once an island) of the same name.
 The northern part of the peninsula is home to the Kennedy Space Center, the 140,000-acre Merritt Island National Wildlife Refuge and 12,000 feral pigs.
 To the east is the stunning Canaveral National Seashore.

 For many years, this region was known for its grapefruit and oranges.
 When the Space Race began in the 1950s, NASA expanded into the area, and entire towns disappeared.
 Merritt Island, once known as Merritt City, remained.
 It is a mellow, unassuming residential place where boating is a big part of the lifestyle.
 There is no real downtown, but Merritt Square is a mall with national retailers and chain restaurants.
 The northern area of "town" has retailers, light industrial parks and planned communities with tract homes, most built in the 1970s and some along canals.
-Merritt Island Village is a low key 55+ community on the water.
 The southern section has stunning custom homes on a strip of land so narrow that all residences sit on either the Banana River or on the Indian River and have a boat dock.

 Even though the space shuttle is no longer flying, the private company SpaceX is launching rockets from the Kenney Space Center, and tourists still come to visit.
-And wildlife, in addition to the wild pigs, is abundant, with dolphins, bobcats, alligators, manatees, sea turtles, bald eagles, ospreys and panthers all nearby.
-The county administers government services to Merritt Island residents.
+Wildlife, in addition to the wild pigs, is abundant, with dolphins, bobcats, alligators, manatees, sea turtles, bald eagles, ospreys and panthers all nearby.
 The island is connected to the mainland via busy causeways, and residents often travel to neighboring Cocoa or Rockledge for services, dining and shopping.